-If you would like seminar paper password information, call 785-864-4798.
+If you would like seminar paper password information, call 785-864-7826.
 To receive email notices for a particular seminar, send an email to HCH Seminars (firstname.lastname@example.org), listing your name, affiliation, and the name of the seminar for which you would like to receive email notices.

 If you are a seminar director in need of forms for administration, they can be found here.

-The Digital Humanities Seminar, directed by Philip Stinson (Classics) and co-sponsored by the Institute for Digital Research in the Humanities (IDRH), provides a forum for sharing and discussion of new digitally-enabled humanities research efforts, with a specific focus on what digital humanities tools and practices can do for a range of humanistic research.
+The Digital Humanities Seminar is co-directed by Peter Grund (English), and Elspeth Healey (KU Libraries).The Digital Humanities Seminar, co-sponsored by the Institute for Digital Research in the Humanities (IDRH), provides a forum for sharing and discussion of new digitally-enabled humanities research efforts, with a specific focus on what digital humanities tools and practices can do for a range of humanistic research.

 This seminar's primary goal is to offer a forum for undergraduate researchers to discuss each other's works-in-progress and to introduce to them to the value of exchange and collaboration in the production of knowledge in the Humanities, Arts, and Social Sciences.
 The students will present in collaboration with faculty moderators Anne Dotter (Curricular, Co-Curricular, & Engaged Learning, Honors), F Michael Wuthrich (Center for Global and International Studies) and Nicole Hodges Persley (Theatre).